NHL free agents following NBA path in picking destinations | Taiwan News

 "No matter where you go you're trying to win your team a Stanley Cup," Shattenkirk said.
 "There's no better place to try to do it for me than in New York."

-Rangers GM Jeff Gorton praised Shattenkirk for leaving money and years on the table, and even New Jersey's Ray Shero — who made a strong push to sign the top free agent available — gave him credit for signing in New York because it was "where he wanted to be."
+Rangers GM Jeff Gorton praised Shattenkirk for leaving money and years on the table, and even New Jersey Devils GM Ray Shero — who made a strong push to sign the top free agent available — gave him credit for signing in New York because it was "where he wanted to be."

 Thornton had more than half the 31-team league reach out to sign him at age 38 and signed for $8 million for one year because he simply wanted to stay in San Jose.